GangLiLab/geneset/README.md

 ## 📚 Usage

+> For more details, please refer to [genekitr book](https://www.genekitr.fun/get-gene-sets-1.html).

 The package now includes eight functions: `getGO()`, `getKEGG()` , `getMesh()`, `getMsigdb()`, `getWiki()`, `getReactome()`, `getEnrichrdb()`, `getHgDisease()`

 All functions take  `org` (organism) as input.
 Several functions have unique argument such as `ont` (ontology) of `genGO()`.